 20B.
 Limitations on s.
 20A(4) powers

-(1) The powers described in section 20A(4) and the powers of a court to impose a penalty for an offence against this Act shall not both be exercised in respect of an act, omission or conduct of a person that is substantially the same.
+(1) The powers described in section 20A(4) and the powers of a court to impose a penalty for an offence against this Act or another written law must not both be exercised in respect of an act, omission or conduct of a person that is substantially the same.

 (2) A penalty that exceeds the relevant maximum fine cannot be imposed under the powers described in section 20A(4).